All Articles

 (Full-Length Play, Drama / 3w, 10m)

-The film adaptation was a favorite at the 1967 Academy Awards, taking took home six Oscars, including one for Scofield’s continued screen turn as Sir Thomas More and a prize for Fred Zinnemann as director of the film, which was also honored as Best Picture.
+The film adaptation was a favorite at the 1967 Academy Awards, taking home six Oscars, including one for Scofield’s continuing screen turn as Sir Thomas More and a prize for Fred Zinnemann as director of the film, which was also honored as Best Picture.

 John Ball’s In the Heat of the Night by Matt Pelfrey (US)